Philosophy of Mind and Artificial Intelligence (B-KUL-H02D5A)

 Aims

-Students should be able to reflect critically on the philosophical presuppositions of the AI-paradigm.
+Students should be able to reflect critically on the philosophical questions about AI.

 Previous knowledge